learn-co-curriculum/react-hooks-custom-hooks/README.md

 components.
 The ability to use custom hooks lets us create more concise components that are focused more on the UI logic.

-The React community has also embraced custom hooks in a big way &mdash; major libraries like [React Redux][redux hooks] and [React Router][router hooks] use custom hooks to provide a lot of their functionality, and there are lots of [community generated custom hooks][awesome hooks] out there to explore and add
+The React community has also embraced custom hooks in a big way — major libraries like [React Redux][redux hooks] and [React Router][router hooks] use custom hooks to provide a lot of their functionality, and there are lots of [community generated custom hooks][awesome hooks] out there to explore and add